Shamay/pd3-Mancala-Osipov-Wells/Log.md

 6/8: Shamay
 - started on Processing Driver class used for graphics
 - created a Seed class reliant on the pit it is in to determine coordinates

+6/9: Malcolm and Shamay
+- restructured the game class and made player a standalone
+- began thinking about AI

+6/10: Shamay
+- edited the background image to match the Oware board
+- edited the processing code to match the new background & pits

+6/11: